ypriverol/github-paper/REVIEWS.md

 > More generally, corporate support is a double edge sword: companies
 > often produce clean products and support, but users are at the mercy
 > of financially motivated decision.
 On the good side, thanks to the
-> distributed nature of git, users would not loose their repositories
+> distributed nature of git, users would not lose their repositories
 > nor the commit history.
 Issues could be downloaded using the GitHub
 > API, but the nice interface would be lost.
 This is a risk that some
 > might not take, and certainly a discussion worth having, albeit not